zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosfiles/uss/README.md

     private static zowe.client.sdk.zosfiles.uss.methods.UssDelete ussDelete;

     /**
-     * Main method performs setup and method calls to test UssDelete *
+     * The main method performs setup and method calls to test UssDelete *
      * @param args for main not used
      * @author Frank Giordano